KobeTools/bang/README.md

                        (nearest PoP)         (~60ms globally)
 ```

 For the top 1,297 bangs, a Cloudflare Worker returns a redirect immediately.
-No origin server, no JS parsing.
-Rare bangs and custom bangs fall through to the client app.
+No frontend HTML or JavaScript needs to load first.
+Rare bangs and custom bangs fall through to the Pages-hosted client app.

 ## Bang Database